 But when I was trying to recall instances of food, I thought of Cinderella gathering eggs from her chickens.
 I too had the privilege of gathering a few eggs this week, though not accompanied by talking mice.
-Once a week, I work with some students at a horse ranch, where roams a flock of noisy chickens.
+Once a week, I work with some students at a horse ranch, where roams a flock of noisy fowl.
 These eggs are the real thing.
 There is genuine hay adhered to the many-colored shells, and the yolks are tangerine orange.
 These can turn cake batter a deep golden color, without the aid of a fairy godmother.

 A cake I like to make when I have good eggs, and also just because it’s so weird, is Nigella Lawson’s clementine cake.
 This recipe involves boiling oranges for a couple hours.
 Oranges bobbing merrily around a pot seems like something you would see in a fairy tale kitchen, or the kitchen of someone who isn’t a very good cook.
 One may as well boil tennis balls, or so I used to think.